facile-it/doctrine-mysql-come-back/README.md

 ];
 ```

-You can use wrapper class `Facile\DoctrineMySQLComeBack\Doctrine\DBAL\Connections\MasterSlaveConnection` if you are using master / slave Doctrine configuration.
+You can use wrapper class `Facile\DoctrineMySQLComeBack\Doctrine\DBAL\Connections\PrimaryReadReplicaConnection` if you are using a primary/replica Doctrine configuration.

 # Usage